slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Your autonomy is your major legacy.

-Once we’re «bought», it’s hard to get out.
+Once you’re «bought», it’s hard to get out.
 While we all start out wanting more independence, we increasingly live lifestyles that make us dependent.
 The bank owns us.
 Work owns us.

-Stop being codependent or others and start caring for yourself first.
+Stop being codependent of others and start caring for yourself first.
 The money, love, and prosperity will follow.
 Energy and time are limited so every moment wasted on the affairs of others subtracts from your strength.
 Healthy people will respect your boundaries.

+Hints:

-Telling *your* truth is not selfish.
+- Telling *your* truth is not selfish.
 What is more selfless?
 Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
 You can’t give what you do not have.
 The first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you be able to serve others to your fullest capacity.
+- Stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears.
+A boundary is knowing what you want and what you don’t want in a moment.
+E.g: «If I loved myself at a level 10 of 10, would I do this?»

 > *"I think the reward for conformity is that everyone likes you except yourself."
 -- Rita Mae Brown*

-> *"I can’t give you the formula for success, but  Ican give you the formula for failure, which is: try to please everybody."
--- Herbert Swope*

 > *"That’s the problem with putting others first: you’ve taught them you come second."
 -- Unknown*

+> *"I can’t give you the formula for success, but I can give you the formula for failure, which is: try to please everybody."
+-- Herbert Swope*

 > *"Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live."
 -- Oscar Wilde*